mickymacirl/rathmackneecastle/README.md

 <img src="https://github.com/mickymacirl/rathmackneecastle/blob/main/assets/readme/Confirm320.jpg" alt="Confirm Page 320" title="Confirm Page 320">
 <img src="https://github.com/mickymacirl/rathmackneecastle/blob/main/assets/readme/Confirm700.jpg" alt="Confirm Page 700" title="Confirm Page 700">
 <h2>Technology</h2>
+    HTML
+    The main lanuagage of this Website was developed using HTML.
+    CSS
+    The Website was styled by connecting a custom CSS to an external file.
+    Visual Studio Code
+    The website was developed using Visual Studio Code IDE and Dreamweaver.
+    GitHub
+    Source code is hosted on GitHub and delpoyed using Git Pages.
+    Git
+    Used to commit and push code during the development of site.
+    Adobe Photoshop
+    Used Adobe Photop for the hero and logo images. balsamiq
+    Created wireframes for this website using balsamiq: https://balsamiq.com/wireframes/desktop/#
 <h2>Testing</h2>
 <h2>Responsiveness</h2>S
 <h2>Accessibility</h2>